kaizoku-oh/zephyr-app-workspace/README.md

 - [x] Shell over UART

 - [ ] Build project with MCUBoot

+- [ ] Solve the Shared Callback Registration problem in the Network class

+- [ ] Add native simulator to vscode build task

 - [ ] Add a script to download and setup the project (intellisence, structure, venv...)